 This should pretty much open a new chrome window after hitting enter.

+Thanks for reading this article.
 Visit Geeky Gene for more such content.
 Have a nice day.